nerasan/marshal-crossing/plan.md

 After all scenarios are complete, he will definitely give you his photo.
 But your goal is to earn his trust early!

+This was not implemented but a thought.
+I felt like
 If at last scenario, your friendship points are under 200, Marshal gets sad and moves away.
 You lose!

-## GAME LOGIC

-Objects for each scenario and response.
-Arrays for the options that increase friendship? --> these go into buttons Arrays for the options that decrease friendship? --> these go into buttons

 ## SITE LAYOUT / UI

-Logo at the top - Marshal Crossing (or whatever the title will be) -- this can go away once you start the game Box in the middle of screen
+* Logo at the top - Marshal Crossing
+* Box in the middle of screen
-Picture of Marshal will change based on scenario
+* Picture of Marshal will change based on scenario
-Items at the bottom such as friendship level, current day, friendship tier "new, good, best, BFF" Footer under the box - made by sal!#0099 - visit my ko-fi!
+* Items at the top such as friendship level, current day, friendship tier
+* Footer under the box - made by sal!#0099
-Based on datamined data from XXXXXX
+* Based on datamined data
-Link to Animal Crossing New Horizons

 ## Resources